 Douglas, AZ is Home to New Inclusive Play National Demonstration Site

-Eighth Street Park in Douglas, Arizona is the site of a new inclusive playground designed for people of all abilities.
-Designed using the research found in Me2: 7 Principles of Inclusive Playground Design (published by Utah State University Center for Persons with Disabilities and PlayCore), the park and playground is recognized as a National Demonstration Site for inclusive play.
+Eighth Street Park in Douglas, Arizona, is the site of a new inclusive playground designed for people of all abilities.
+Triple M Recreation, GameTime's exclusive representative in Arizona, designed the playground using the research found in Me2: 7 Principles of Inclusive Playground Design.
+In addition, PlayCore designated the playground as a National Demonstration Site for inclusive play.

 Jennifer Smith, leisure services manager for Douglas, said the project was made possible through Community Development Block Grant (CDBG) funds with 100 percent matching funds from GameTime.
 “The grant matched the city’s cost for the main structure,” said Smith.
 “The amount we saved with the grant allowed us to purchase additional freestanding equipment.”
 Smith added, “This new playground will be an area all kids can engage and have fun.
 This was such an amazing project.
 The impact it’s going to have on our community will be huge.”

-The playground was designed by Triple M Recreation, GameTime's exclusive representative in Arizona.
-Pete Ryan of Triple M Recreation said, "We work with park and recreation professionals, schools, landscape architects and youth organizations to create outdoor recreation solutions for every generation.
+Triple M Recreation designed the playground.
+Pete Ryan of Triple M Recreation said, "We work with park and recreation professionals, schools, landscape architects, and youth organizations to create outdoor recreation solutions for every generation.
 This project was a joy to work on because of Jen's passion for the community and the children and families who live here."